Books with Content

 For as long as I can remember, I have always grounded myself in nature.
 Be it simply playing outside or escaping to somewhere desolate to clear my head, nature is at the core of my being.
 One of my favorite things to do is go somewhere alone and hike, resisting the temptation to take my headphones but instead listening to nature and to myself.
 I will either go somewhere new, photographing all of the unique things that I see, or I will go somewhere I have been to before just to ground myself in that familiarity.

-As I begin my senior year at App State, I have been thinking back on my journey as an artist and a non-traditional student, at all of the choices I have made and how they have led me to where I am today.
-I also think ahead, to where my journey could lead and what I will uncover as I continue down this path of self-discovery.
-I tread these paths in the shadow of those who have come before me while carving out my own path at the same time.
-I absorb the mistakes, successes, and lessons of those trailblazers – I digest their breadcrumbs – in order to create my own, unique experience.
+As I began my senior year at Appalachian State, I started to think back on my journey as an artist and a non-traditional student, at all of the choices I made and how they have led me to where I am today.
+I also thought ahead to where my journey could lead and what I might uncover as I continued down this path of self-discovery.
+I walked these paths in the shadows of those who had come before me while carving out my own path at the same time.
+I absorbed the mistakes, successes, and lessons of those trailblazers – I digested the breadcrumbs they left behind – in order to create my own.

-I have chosen to present “here by myself, away from the clank of the world” in book form because of the narrative aspect of the subject; I want the reader to physically turn each page as an act of engagement and discovery.
-Using photographs taken at Bass Lake in Blowing Rock, North Carolina, I invite the reader to join me on a visual excursion to discover this solitude and my self-exploration.
+I chose to present “here by myself, away from the clank of the world” in book form because of the narrative aspect of the subject; I wanted the reader to physically turn each page as an act of engagement and discovery.
+By using photographs taken at Bass Lake in Blowing Rock, North Carolina, I invited the reader to join me on a visual excursion to discover this solitude and my self-exploration.